-He is the medical director of the Benson-Henry Institute for Mind Body Medicine at MGH.
+He is the Medical Director of the Benson-Henry Institute for Mind Body Medicine at MGH, and Interim Director for the Office for Well-Being with the Center for Faculty Development at MGH.
 His educational and research interests include curricular development in complementary and integrative medical therapies, mind/body educational interventions in health professions training, and promotion of professionalism in medical trainees.
 He directs medical student and resident rotational experiences in integrative medicine for BHI-MGH and the Osher Center for Integrative Medicine.
 Dr. Mehta sees patients in a consultative role for use of complementary and integrative medical therapies, as well as mind/body interventions for stress management and stress reduction.

 View Publications on Harvard Catalyst